EricssonResearch/dnt/doc/oam.md

 With the `mask` and `unmask` command the operator can disable or enable the transmission on replication pipelines at runtime.
 Only works with replication pipelines, normal stream and jump pipelines cannot be masked.
 The corresponding `replicate` action must have a state object.

+The `mode` command can be used to switch between `normal` and `json` mode.
+The latter one doesn't interpret the received messages, just prints the raw JSON data, which might be easier to process with a script.

 ## OAM message formats